vibilanj/mao_project_3/README.md

     - Another example command would be `python main.py rocks.png --save_path rocks-compressed.png`.
 This would compress the `rocks.png` image with the default $16$ clusters and save the compressed image to `rocks-compressed.png`.
 4. View the compressed image at the path you provided.

+## Notes:
+1. Activity names must be provided first before adding events and tasks as they are required to create the binary variables for the problem.
+This is one of the reasons why it is better to read the schedule from a file.
+2. The program doesn't check if the schedule is possible to be optimized, or whether the provided solution meets all the constraints.
+3. The program might break when too many tasks and events are added.
+Other solvers are available within PuLP, but they are not as user-friendly as the default solver.
+They would have to be installed by the user and linked to the program.
+However, these solvers might be better at handling large problems.